stephenwen39/DecisionTree/README.txt

 THIS IS A MVP

-full of bug and it can just return basic answer still need a lot of optimization
+it can just return root of decision tree still need a lot of optimization and I'll make it general for any input & any node in every branch in the future. :D